Mental health – Independence is a skill that not everyone is born with.

-It can be difficult for some people to realize that they, themselves, are responsible for any and all occurrences in their life.
+It can be difficult for some people to realize that the – mental health is the most important and that they – themselves, are responsible for any and all occurrences in their life.
 The choices you make structure your life.
 Your decisions build your direction.
 Being realistic about this is healthy and necessary.
 If you know you can rely on, and take total care of yourself, you can accomplish anything.

 Learning to stand on our own two feet isn’t stating that dependence is unattractive or undesirable.
 It is healthy to be able to trust others.
 What you don’t want to do is place your potential for happiness in someone else’s hands, or under someone else’s control.
 You want to form your own opinions about who you are, not rely on someone else’s treatment of you to tell you whether you are a good person.
 That is called codependence and it is an unhealthy relationship state that plagues many adults today.

-When you become overly dependent on someone, or codependent, you become a burden.
+When you become overly dependent on someone, or codependent, you become a burden and mental health – .
 There are some personality types that may enjoy having a codependent relationship – but these are not healthy personalities, and they do not result in healthy relationships.

 One of the healthiest things you can do is learn to be by yourself and enjoy your own company.
 Don’t be afraid to go to a restaurant, art gallery, or movie alone.
 Don’t be afraid to go anywhere alone!
 Learn to appreciate being by yourself, even if you’re surrounded by people.
 Take walks alone.
 Go to the park alone and read a book.
 Go to the beach alone and listen to the waves.
 Learn to make your own life an adventure, independent of anyone else.